StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

-In addition to preserving the original content and migration style of 3D gaussian, we also need to ensure the overall quality between the migrated style and content.
-CLIP-IQA~\coloredcite{cityblue}{wang2022clip_iqa} has been developed to evaluate the look or quality of an image.
+In addition to preserving the original content and migration style of 3D gaussian, we also need to ensure the overall aesthetics quality between the migrated style and content.
+CLIP-IQA~\cite{wang2022clip_iqa} has been developed to evaluate the look or quality of an image.
 CLIP-IQA leverages CLIP for perception assessment and calculate the cosine similarity between the feature embeddings of the given text promt and image as follows:

 where $x\in \mathbb{R}^{C}$ and $t\in \mathbb{R}^{C}$ represents the image embedding and text embedding, C is the embedding channel dimension.
 CLIP-IQA further introduces antonym prompts (e.g., “Good photo.” and “Bad photo.”) to address the linguistic ambiguity. $t_{1}$ and $t_{2}$ are obtained from text prompts with good quality and bad quality respectively and the $s_{i}$ can be obtained with the corresponding $t_{i}$, then the final CLIP-IQA score can be formulate as: